callumlocke/find-assets/README.md

 # find-assets

 Synchronous functions for finding asset references (scripts, stylesheets, images, etc.) in HTML ~~and CSS~~ strings.
-The returned data is designed to assist with concatenation and revving.
+The returned data structure is designed to help you do things like concatenation and revving.

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-The module exports two functions: one for finding assets in HTML, and one for finding them in CSS (background images etc.).
+The module exports two functions: one for finding assets in HTML, and one for finding assets in CSS (background images etc.).

-In the `.html()` method, asset details are grouped to indicate that those assets are concatenatable (i.e. when adjacent scripts or stylesheets are found in an HTML string).
-It is up to you to concatenate them.
-Substring indexes are included so you can update your HTML to point to new concatenated files.
+In the `.html()` method, asset details are grouped to indicate that those assets are candidates for concatenation, i.e. whenever sets of adjacent `<script>` or `<link rel="stylesheet">` elements are found.
+(It is up to you to actually do the concatenating – substring indexes are included so you can update your HTML to point to new concatenated files.)

 ## usage